Multilingual Simplification of Medical Texts: Evaluation of Simplification Models

-Table~\ref{table:correlation} displays the Pearson correlation between automatic metrics and the human evaluation scores.
-Overall the correlation between them is mostly weak.
-BLEU and BERTScore, not surprisingly, does have a weak inverse correlation with factuality and fluency measures.
-The metric with the strongest correlation to human scores is LCS, showing a moderate positive correlation with factuality (more abstractive sentences tend to contain more factual errors), as well as a moderate inverse correlation with the simplicity score (more abstractive sentences tend to be simpler).
-The other simplification metric, SARI, had varied results depending on the language.

-\paragraph{Examples of common errors.} In addition to these quantitative results, annotators provided examples of interesting errors they found while evaluating.
-One common error that was found in outputs from all evaluated systems were mistranslated acronyms.
+\paragraph{Examples of common errors.} One common error that was found in outputs from all evaluated systems were mistranslated acronyms.
 Medical acronyms often differ from one language to another.
 However, many systems are limited in their ability to properly translate this technical knowledge.
 Usually, the acronym is either not translated, or translated incorrectly, often randomly.
-The following example in French was generated by mT5 fine-tuned on the unfiltered version of \datanoisy{}. \begin{quote} \begin{footnotesize} \textit{Input complex sentence}: Stress and a sedentary lifestyle are major determinants of cardiovascular disease (\textbf{CVD}). \\ \textit{Output}: Le stress et le règlement inactif sont des causes importantes de maladies cardiovasculaires (\textbf{AVC}) les plus courants. \\ \textit{Gloss}: The stress and inactive regulation are the most common important causes of cardiovascular disease (AVC) \end{footnotesize} \end{quote}
+The following example in French was generated by mT5 fine-tuned on the unfiltered version of \datanoisy{}. \begin{myquote}{0.1in}